Cerebrospinal fluid culture

 How is the Test Performed?

 A sample of CSF is needed.
-This is usually done with a lumbar puncture.
-For information on how this procedure is performed, see spinal tap.
+This sample is usually taken with a lumbar puncture.
+This is called a spinal tap.

 The sample is sent to the laboratory, where it is placed in a special dish (called a culture medium).
 The laboratory personnel watch to see if bacteria, fungi, or viruses grow in the dish.
 Growth means there is an infection.